Cervical Screening Project

 Professor Deborah Bateson

-Chief Investigator, Daffodil Centre, University of Sydney
+Chief Investigator, Faculty of Medicine and Health, University of Sydney

 Project Manager, Centre for Disability Studies